Whether you prefer gin, rum, vodka, or tequila, these zippy and delicious lime cocktails are a real treat.

 Sometimes it’s the star, and other times it’s there for support.
 But no matter what, these lime cocktail recipes are all delish.

-And from a classic margarita to a fancy pisco sour, this list has it all.
+And from a classic margarita to the Brazilian Caipirinha, this list has it all.

 Go into any bar, and the orange-lime margarita stands out as a crowd favorite.